-Torticollis is a problem where the head turns and tilts to one side and the chin points to the other side.
+Torticollis is when the head turns and tilts to one side and the chin points to the other side.
 One shoulder may lift.
 It may be all the time or may come and go.

-The causes aren’t clear.
+The exact cause is not known.
 It may be from:

-This problem is more common in females, kids under 10, and adults who are 30-60 years old.
-You are at risk if someone in your family has this condition.
+This problem is more common in women, children under 10, and adults who are 30 to 60 years old.
+The risk is higher in people who have other family members with this problem.

-Symptoms range from mild to severe.
-It often worsens slowly for 1-5 years.
+Problems range from mild to severe.
+It often worsens slowly for 1 to 5 years.
 Then it slows and stays the same.
 It may last for life.
-It can result in problems moving and affect your posture.
+It can result in problems moving and affect posture.

 Pictures may be needed.
 This can be done with:

 Treatment depends on whether the problem has been since birth (congenital) or started later (acquired).
-Physical therapy, oral medicine, botulinum toxin (Botox) injections, and surgery may be done.
-Other methods are:
+Options are:

 Dystonia Medical Research Foundation